phelpsw/spacejunk.js/README.md

 ## TODO

 1. Create user satellite management page with angular
+1. Objects allocated to user should be object ids rather than norad ids to allow for tracking other target types
 1. Make users unique
 1. Create login system
  * http://stackoverflow.com/questions/6951563/storing-passwords-with-node-js-and-mongodb